 Two-Track User Experience (UX) Research: The Long Game

-When I began work on Agile Central (formerly Rally) as the new User Experience Researcher, we didn’t have a user research practice, so I set about creating one.
+When I began work on Rally Software (formerly CA Agile Central) team as the new User Experience Researcher, we didn’t have a user research practice, so I set about creating one.
 I had a strategy, and for a long time, I thought I was executing that strategy with pretty good success.
 Only recently did I realize that I had failed.
 In this post, I’ll lay out my original strategy and what made it seem like a good one.
 Then I’ll describe a better way — specifically, creating two tracks for user research, one that focuses on the immediate needs of our product organization and another that anticipates (and guides) their future needs.

 My strategy (and why it was wrong)